 2019 Merlin Student Scholar Fellow

-Henry Kramer, MA (in progress) will be focusing on philosophy in the community projects related to the human-nature relationship, environmental ethics, ecology, eco-phenomenology, and the phenomenology of imagination and story.
-His work will be published on our website and other relevant forums.
-Community projects will take place in Helena, MT and surrounding areas.
+Henry Kramer, MA (in progress) is focusing on philosophy in the community projects related to the human-nature relationship, environmental ethics, ecology, phenomenology, and imagination, myth, and story.
+The majority of his community projects will take place in Helena and Missoula, MT.

 “I have always focused my studies on the relationship between the human mind and the natural world, the potentials of that relationship, and the role of the imagination.
 I take an interdisciplinary approach to the study of philosophy, religion and the human search for meaning.
 My long-term academic goals are to further research and better understand the imagination from an experiential perspective, and to link the internal human imaginative world with the external, dynamic ecological world.
 Through a deeper understanding of the connections between these two worlds, I hope to combat anthropocentrism and assist people in achieving a deeper empathy and relationship to the natural world.” — Henry

-- Eco-Phenomenology, Environmental Ethics & Phenomenology of Imagination and Story — Discussion leader and co-philosopher-on-trail for two to three philosophy walks that will take place in the Summer and Fall of 2019 with topics ranging from eco-phenomenology and environmental ethics to the phenomenology of imagination and story.
+- Phenomenology, Environmental Ethics & Imagination, Myth and Story — Discussion leader and co-philosopher-on-trail for several philosophy walks in the Summer and Fall of 2019 with topics ranging from phenomenology and environmental ethics to the phenomenology of imagination, myth, and story.

-- The Human-Nature Relationship — Workshop design and implementation/facilitation on issues relevant to the human-nature relationship.
+- The Human-Nature Relationship & Wonder — Workshop design and implementation/facilitation on issues relevant to the human-nature relationship and wonder.
 The workshop will be conducted in conjunction with one of the philosophy walks he will be co-leading in the Fall of 2019.

 Learn more about Henry...